The Corporate Governance Review: Finland

 - propose that a special audit be carried out.

 Moreover, a shareholder may, in certain cases, demand that another shareholder who has deliberately abused influence in the company redeem the shares of the offended shareholder.
-However, such situations are uncommon and would require a harsh violation to have taken place.
+However, these situations are uncommon and would require a harsh violation to have taken place.

-The right to request information
+Right to request information

 Objection to a decision by the general meeting